Date: 27 December 2014.

 one of these, but alas, three engines in one year means the

-tuna-door cut into the transom as climbing into the cockpit
+want a tuna-door cut in the transom as climbing into the cockpit

 A watermaker (a gal can